Tejas-358/Capture/README.md

-# When the code runs, it captures the background first and then detects a foriegn object in it.
+# When the code runs, it captures the background first and then detects a foreign object in it.